enginebeast/enginebeast.github.io/README.md

 - Work station

 #### Question
-How can make remoetet communication
+How can make remoete communication

+---
+### Checking battery status and deciding whether to charge or continue working

 ---
 ### Camera